songzhenhe/tectoplot/README.md

   - (recommended) tectoplot-examples
   - dependencies installed via homebrew (install if necessary)
   - (recommended) dependencies installed via miniconda (install if necessary)

-  tectoplot will compile several helper programs written in C/C++/Fortran and will use gcc, g++, and gfortran by default.

   Installing via homebrew will try to install the following packages and their
   dependencies: